-The Archives is in the process of digitizing our physical records so that they can be more easily accessible to the community.
-Using the program PastPerfect, we will eventually make our records public so that community members can search for and obtain information about the items in our collections.
+The Archives is currently digitizing physical records to make them more easily accessible to the community.
+Using the program PastPerfect, we will eventually make our records public so that community members can search and obtain information about the items in our collections.

-The Oral History Project is historically significant in that it offers different perspectives of past experiences of Jews living and working in the Memphis community.
-Jewish Historical Society of Memphis and the Mid-South (JHSMM) started the Oral History Project in 2000 with a small collection of oral interviews created by individuals interested in their family’s genealogy.
+The Oral History Project offers different perspectives of past experiences of Jews living and working in the Memphis community.
+The Jewish Historical Society of Memphis and the Mid-South (JHSMM) started the Oral History Project in 2000 with a small collection of oral interviews created by individuals interested in their family’s genealogy.
 The project has grown to over 220 interviews including both analog and digital formats and accompanying support material.
 All material is housed in the Temple Israel Archives’ vault.
-Oral History Committee: Jennifer Campbell, Freda Brode, Barbara Zitron, Inky Aronoff, Phyllis Berz, Hallie Elliot, Gloria Felsenthal, Barbara Hellman, Sue Ann Lipsey, Lynnie Mirvis, Linda Pelts, Judy Royal, Dick Rubin, Harry Samuels, Bobbie Shainberg, Sally Wender, Richard and Cathy Kessler.

 Temple Israel, in conjunction with the Rhodes College Fellowship Program, is developing a comprehensive and interactive website for the Temple's historic cemetery.
-This project is created with the hope that by making these records accessible and searchable, there will be a revitalization of public interest in Temple Israel's storied past and its role in shaping the city of Memphis.
+By making these records accessible and searchable, there will be a revitalization of public interest in Temple Israel's storied past and its role in shaping the city of Memphis.

 The Archives has been the repository for the Jewish Historical Society of Memphis and the Mid-South since 1986.
 JHSMM collects, preserves, presents, and interprets the history and lives of Jews in Memphis and the Mid-South.
 Hadassah has been storing their organizational materials since 2009.